The Garden Grazer

 5 stars

 Delicious!
-I added cayenne pepper and tomato paste.
-Also reduced vegetable broth for thickness.
+I added cayenne pepper and extra tomato paste.
 Served with avocado and chips.

 Reply